Skip to main content

 What Are the Direct Effects on Glucose Control?

-The impact on is a central risk of long-term peptide use.
+The impact on glucose metabolism is a central risk of long-term peptide use.
 Protocols using peptides such as Tesamorelin, while effective for specific conditions like HIV-associated lipodystrophy, are carefully monitored for their effects on blood sugar.
 The mechanism is straightforward ∞ elevated GH and IGF-1 levels promote a state of gluconeogenesis in the liver, where the liver produces more glucose.

 Regular monitoring of fasting glucose, fasting insulin, and HbA1c (a measure of long-term glucose control) becomes a clinical necessity for anyone on these protocols.